simonsuska/mockaffee/README.md

 ## ⚖️ License

-Mockaffee is released under the GNU GPL 3.0 license.
+Mockaffee is released under the GNU GPL-3.0 license.
 See [LICENSE](LICENSE) for details.